brendonky18/377-lab-page-tables/Paging-Explanation.md

 Due to the third property of effenciency, we want to make page table lookups as fast as possible.

 ## Page Table Enhancements
 The simplest implementation of a page table is known as a *linear page table*.
-It can be thought of as a list of PPNs, which is indexed by a VPN in order to return the corresponding PPN.
+It can be thought of as a list/array of PPNs, which is indexed by a VPN in order to return the corresponding PPN.
 Linear page tables have two main flaws.
 The first is for every time a program wants to read from memory, it must perform two read operations: one from the page table, and then reading from physical memory.
 Secondly is that they require a lot of space; because it is a list, it will take up space for every page table entry, even if nothing has been allocated.

 The first improvement we can make is by using a cache to store the most important page table entries.
 This cache is known as the *translation lookaside buffer* or TLB.
 Because caches are significantly faster than RAM, this eliminated the problem of requiring an extra memory operations.